ryanwang520/api-docs/source/includes/_webhooks.md

 ## Built-in retries

 ArcSite webhooks have built-in retry methods for 3xx, 4xx, or 5xx response status codes.
-If Stripe doesn’t quickly receive a 2xx response status code for an event, we mark the event as failed and stop trying to send it to your endpoint.
+If ArcSite doesn’t quickly receive a 2xx response status code for an event, we mark the event as failed and stop trying to send it to your endpoint.

 ## Project Created